Challenge

 • the groups that may be affected by the algorithm,

-• the risk analysis or data protection impact assessment that has been carried out (as applicable) to determine the possible discriminatory biases of the algorithm,
+• the risk analysis or fundamental rights impact assessment that has been carried out (as appropriate) to determine the possible discriminatory biases of the algorithm,

 • the security risk analysis of the system that has been done to identify the possible contingencies of availability and security of the system that contains the algorithm,